Last Updated May 31st, 2019

 Cupping is most closely associated with traditional Chinese medicine.
 But there is evidence that it was used thousands of years ago in Egypt as well.
 The “Father of Modern Medicine,” Hippocrates, was also a proponent.4

 A lot of notable athletes have turned to cupping in hopes of keeping them in the game.
-For example, tennis star Andy Murray said he used it to help with the stiffness he felt due to a back issue.5 Whether the benefits of cupping or real or imagined, some top-tier athletes believe it helps them to perform better.
+For example, tennis star Andy Murray said he used it to help with the stiffness he felt due to a back issue.5 Whether the benefits of cupping are real or imagined, some top-tier athletes believe it helps them to perform better.

-The Drawbacks of Chinese Cupping Therapy
+The Drawbacks Of Chinese Cupping Therapy

 Negative side effects linked with cupping may include slight nausea, sweating or, in some cases, dizziness.
 There is a slight risk of infection if an unqualified practitioner performs cupping.7 Practitioners should always use clean equipment.
 They must also wear protective items, such as goggles and gloves.

-But, people with certain health conditions should not undergo cupping therapy.
+Those with certain health conditions should not undergo cupping therapy.
 For example, those with hemophilia, or other types of blood disorders, could suffer complications.
 The same holds true for people taking blood thinners.8 Also, you should avoid cupping if you have an infection, an open wound, or a burn on the area of skin being treated.9

 The Bottom Line

 Again, cupping is harmless for the vast majority of people.
-Whether you will enjoy enhanced blood flow or the removal of harmful toxins from your body is a matter of debate.
+Whether you will enjoy proper blood flow or the removal of harmful toxins from your body is a matter of debate.
 There’s really not a lot of hard, scientific evidence to prove if cupping works or doesn’t work.
 But if you think it helps and it does no harm, you might as well give it a try.
 Just make sure you talk to your doctor first to be safe.